gojuuvenu/international-baccalaureate_internal-assessment_template/README.md

 continue working on the censoring, I think ill first do the curse words then things that are less common like drugs materialism,love etc.
+Feedback feature on the website so I can get feedback from people online

 Dec-Jan (month 3-4)
-publish the website and spread word of it on twitter.com as well as instagram.con
+Finish interface, add a bunch of filler stuff to make the website look more complete and professional. publish the website and spread word of it on twitter.com as well as instagram.com, tag Big sean and hopefully he sees it.
+ ****Actually use the website in situations that the client shared they often find themselves in

 Jan-Feb (month 4-5)
-Upload prototype to Instagram or twitter
+Implement feedback, start working on DLC if I have time.
+If a person shares the website they get acess to another subsection of the website with Kanye songs.
 Feb-March (month 5-6)

-Install feedback and make it its own website or something
+Install and send the link to clients, or just show them in person